OR13/tentroll/README.md

 ### What is trolling?

-#### making a deliberately offensive or provocative online post with the aim of upsetting someone or eliciting an angry response from them.
+Making a deliberately offensive or provocative online post with the aim of upsetting someone or eliciting an angry response from them.

 ### Motivation